@RoadCheltenham: Cheltenham and Aintree under the microscope

 Finally, we have DOCTOR STEINBERG.
 Paul Townend gave him a fantastic ride, making a clear forward move and the horse responded with some much slicker jumping than early in the race.
 He might end up being one for a nice handicap down the line, so keep an eye on him if he gets another entry in the near future.

-#AD 18+ New customers only.
-Place a £10 bet on Racing, at min. odds 1/5 (1.2) — get £50 in free bets to use on Racing.
+#AD 18+ New Customer offer - Use promo code YSKAST.
+Place a min £5 bet on the sportsbook at odds of min EVS (2.0) and get £30 in free bets.
 Free bet rewards valid for 30 days.
-Only deposits via Debit Cards & Apple Pay will qualify for this offer.
+Only deposits via Pay by Bank, Debit Cards & Apple Pay will qualify for this offer.
 T&Cs apply.
-Please Gamble Responsibly.
+Please Gamble Responsibly

 Performance Of The Week